 Yes, having your man or woman in office does feel more reassuring that everything will be OK.
 However, please focus on what you can control.
 Don’t give in to the temptation to rely on the government for anything.
 Political promises are often broken.

 We’ve got a lot of work to do to get ourselves out of this pandemic mess.
 However, I’m very hopeful that investors will come out wealthier once this pandemic is over.
-I keep imagining how wonderful things will be come November 2021.
+My plan is to re-retire by 2022 after another year of solid investment gains.